Learning NextJS

 Subsequent requests to the same path, however, will be served the generated page, like other pages pre-rendered at build time.

-Keep in mind that fallback: 'blocking'
+Keep in mind that fallback: 'blocking' will not update already generated

 pages.
 To update generated pages, use Incremental Static Regeneration.